apear9/riskmapr/README.md

 * Thirdly, click the Publish button (3. in the figure above).
 * R may prompt you to install packages.
 Do this if required.
 * A new window should open detailing the progress of RStudio in deploying the app to your shinyapps.io account.
 An internet browser window will open once this is complete, and you will be able to use the app online.
 The URL can be shared with anyone.

+## References

+Froese, J., Pearse, A.R., and Hamilton, G. (2019).
+Rapid spatial risk modelling for management of early weed invasions: balancing ecological complexity and operational needs. *Methods in Ecology and Evolution*. doi: 10.1111/2041‐210X.13284